SoMeConnect/HNL-Theme/README.md

-# Music-Evolver
+# Heart + Love
-Kake Multimedia's WordPress theme for musicians.
-Small theme.
+SoMe Connect's proprietary theme for WordPress sites.